 When you get to your new home, put everything back and refer to page 4.
-Don't forget to reconnect the water supply line if you have an ice maker.

 Power interruptions

 If electricity goes off, call the power company.
 Ask how long power will be off.

 - 1. If service is to be interrupted 24 hours or less, keep both doors closed.
 This will help frozen food stay frozen. - 2.
 If service is to be interrupted longer than 24 hours: - (a) Remove all frozen food and store in a frozen food locker.